AlexOuyang/RealTimeFaceRecognition/README.md

 -  To install other dependencies, cd into ./scripts/ then run: ``pip install -r requirements.txt``

-Use as local command-line utilityp
+Use as local command-line utility
 ---------------------------------